mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **FR-RSVP-016:** Store staff and Store admins must be able to view all reservations:

 - Daily view (by date)
-- Filter by status (Pending, Seated, Completed, Cancelled, NoShow)
+- Filter by status (Pending, Ready, Completed, Cancelled, NoShow)
 - Filter by payment status (alreadyPaid = true/false)
 - Filter by confirmation status (confirmedByStore = true/false, confirmedByCustomer = true/false)
 - Filter by facility